St Edward’s: a refreshingly different kind of school

 - Made up of 13 Houses for both boarding and day pupils live in one of 12 Houses, five for girls and seven for boys, and our emerging co-ed House, Cooper Lodge.
 Each established House contains around 60 pupils from all year groups.

 What people think:

 - ‘A busy school with a rosy outlook, ideal for a range of academic abilities – the late bloomer, the all-rounder and the high-flyer who doesn’t wish to be a mere pebble, fighting for survival, in the tidal wave of Oxford’s academic powerhouses’ The Good Schools Guide

-- ‘We chose Teddies because it is mixed, with a wonderful reputation for happiness.’
+- ‘We chose Teddies because it is co-educational and has a wonderful reputation for happiness.’
 Current parents

 - ‘We are impressed with the ethos of the school and the general environment.
 The children seem to come from a variety of backgrounds and the school supports each child (not just the academics) to fulfil their potential.’
 Current parents